MiguelMarcelino/Thoth/refactoring/refactoring.md

 	- If the code is in the same class, then extracting it into one function is enough
 	- If it is in different subclasses, then pulling it up to the base class and creating a common function is a possible solution

+## Long parameter lists
+- When creating functions, we are commonly told to pass all required data as parameters
+	- The alternative would be to rely on global data, which has many downsides (e.g. one of the more prominent ones is making things harder to test)
+- When considering whether to add a new parameter to a function, always consider whether it is better to pass an object that encapsulates all required parameters
+	- This is especially useful if the function we are developing will require many changes in the future.
+	- We can avoid a large refactoring by just passing an object (sometimes called a context) to functions

+## Polymorphism instead of conditional statements
+- There are often times where repeated switch statements are used throughout the code to implement logic.
+	- This becomes a problem when we want to add new clauses to the conditional statement, as we need to find all the positions in the code and change them
+- The solution is to instead rely on polymorphism and replace conditional statements
+	- For instance, instead of having a switch-case statement that returns some value for a given parameter, have subclasses that each extend a method from the base class (or interface) to return the required value.

 # Some nice quotes
 - _"For each desired change, make the change easy (warning: this may be hard) then make the easy change"_ - Kent Beck
+- _"The difference between a poison and something benign is the dose"_ - Paracelsus maxim
+	- Meaning in the book: It was used to explain how global data can actually make your code worse.
+You can get away with small doses of global data, but it gets exponentially harder to deal with the more you have.